angular/angular/aio/content/guide/router.md

 The syntax may seem strange to you but users are unlikely to notice or care as long as the URL can be emailed and pasted into a browser address bar as this one can.

+{@a route-parameters-activated-route}
 ### Route parameters in the *ActivatedRoute* service

 The list of heroes is unchanged.
 No hero row is highlighted.

 The <live-example></live-example> *does* highlight the selected row because it demonstrates the final state of the application which includes the steps you're *about* to cover.
-At the moment you're describing the state of affairs *prior* to those steps.The `HeroListComponent` isn't expecting any parameters at all and wouldn't know what to do with them.
+At the moment this guide is describing the state of affairs *prior* to those steps.The `HeroListComponent` isn't expecting any parameters at all and wouldn't know what to do with them.
 You can change that.

 Previously, when navigating from the `HeroListComponent` to the `HeroDetailComponent`,